nathmo/fireSeekerEpuck2/README.md

 nothing to commit, working tree clean
 ```

 Making a local git versioning of a piece of code can be done either through command line, as you've just done, or through the VSCode git plugin.
-To try out the latter approach, press `Cmd + Shift + P` to open the command palette tool, then execute the `Git: Initialize repository` command by selecting `TPIntro2` when prompted.
+To try out the latter approach, press `Shift + Ctrl + p` (`Shift + Cmd + p` on MacOS) to open the command palette tool, then execute the `Git: Initialize repository` command by selecting `TPIntro2` when prompted.
 You may notice that the src/ repository of `TPIntro2` turned green, and if you open the git tab of VSCode, you'll also notice that the green letter `U` appears next to `main.c`.
 This stands for `Untracked`, and embodies the fact that this file is not yet being tracked for by git: it is new and was never seen before by git (as indeed we just started git).
 Similarly to command line, press the `+` sign next to the file to add it to the next commit, enter a commit message then press `Commit`.
 Ensure that the commit is well visible in the git graph extension of VSCode (`4` in the picture below).

 <p float="left">
     <img src="pictures/git_vscode.png" alt="drawing" width="500"/>